KKhushhalR2405/TodoList/README.md

  1) Fork the repo
  2) Clone
  3) Commit changes
- 4) Do a Pull request
+ 4) Make a Pull request